arshia-iz/booking/README.md

 ❗ Notes
 SQLite is used as the default database.

-No environment variables are required to run this project.
+No environment variables are required.

 This project is intended for learning and educational purposes.